ga-developers/ga-benchmark/README.md

 - [GluCat: Clifford Algebra Templates](https://github.com/penguian/glucat)
 - [Versor](http://versor.mat.ucsb.edu)

-Actually, you have to install only the libraries and library generators that you want to test. **ga-benchmark** already provides support for those listed above.
-The *Further Knowledge* section describes how to include or remove an existing library from the process, and how to include a custom library on it.
+The *Further Knowledge* section describes how to install the expected libraries and library generators, and how to make **ga-benchmark** recognize the existence of a solution to be compared, including custom ones not listed above.

 ## Building